 Effectiveness will be enhanced by targeting issues that are highly relevant to tropical agriculture.
-The programs will address local needs identified by stakeholders.
-The information generated by the research projects will be disseminated to the appropriate audience so that it can have the most impact.
+The programs will address local needs identified by stakeholders through various forms of input.
+The information generated by the research projects will be disseminated to the appropriate audience in the appropriate format so that it can have the most impact.